V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 ### Starting Gcode

 The pause here is to allow you to remove the Z probe wires.

+*You should note, the second G00 command will send the Z-axis to that position, not 5mm above where it is currently.*
+So, if your touch plate is thicker than 5mm, you need to change this to 5mm above your touch plate thickness.
+(E.g. G00 Z25 F500 ; For a touch plate around 20mm thick.
+If you use Z5.0000, your z axis will plunge into your touch plate).

 ```
 G90 ; Absolute positioning, just in case